Johns Hopkins Children's Center Ranked Among Top U.S. Children’s Hospitals

 Johns Hopkins is the only children’s hospital on the list that is integrated with an adult facility.

 The hospitals were also ranked by specialties.
 Johns Hopkins Children’s Center was one of 23 hospitals to rank in all 10 categories.
-Five specialties ranked in the top 10 including #4 in Neurology & Neurosurgery, #7 in Urology, #10 in Cancer, #10 Nephrology and #10 in Orthopedics.
+Five specialties ranked in the top 10 including #4 in Neurology & Neurosurgery, #7 in Urology as well as #10 in Cancer, Nephrology and Orthopedics.

+“There’s always room for improvement.
+I mean, I think we believe that in our day-to-day work, that we provide excellent care and that there’s always ways to improve that care,” Cheng said.

 Paul B. Rothman, M.D., dean of the medical faculty and CEO of Johns Hopkins Medicine, and Kevin W. Sowers, M.S.N., R.N., F.A.A.N., president of the Johns Hopkins Health System and executive vice president of Johns Hopkins Medicine, released a note to Johns Hopkins employees.